 - Install carbon monoxide alarms: Carbon monoxide fatalities tend to increase during cold months.

-- Leave faucets running: Tell tenants to leave faucets slightly running or to use them often to ensure stagnant water doesn’t freeze.
+- Leave the faucets running: Tell tenants to leave the faucets slightly running or to use them often to ensure stagnant water doesn’t freeze.

 - Secure windows: Place plastic over windows or install storm windows.